-Draft IV.3 24/06/11
+Draft VIII.
+19/06/2012

-Laureate Professor & Director CARMA Research currently supported by the Australian Research Council.
+Laureate Professor & Director CARMA

+Research currently supported by the Australian Research Council.

 Email: jonathan.borwein@newcastle.edu.au

-1 Preamble: Pi and Popular Culture
+1 Preamble: π and Popular Culture

-The desire to understand π , the challenge, and originally the need, to calculate ever more accurate values of π , the ratio of the circumference of a circle to its diameter (see Figure 1), has challenged mathematicians - great and less great - for many many centuries and, especially recently, π has provided compelling examples of computational mathematics.
-Pi, uniquely in mathematics is pervasive in popular culture and the popular imagination.2
+The desire to understand π , the challenge, and originally the need, to calculate ever more accurate values of π , the ratio of the circumference of a circle to its diameter, has challenged mathematicians-great and less great-for many centuries.
+It has also, especially recently, provided compelling examples of computational mathematics. π , uniquely in mathematics, is pervasive in popular culture and the popular imagination.

-I shall intersperse this largely chronological account of Pi's mathematical status with examples of its ubiquity.
-More details will be found in the selected references at the end of the chapter - especially in Pi: a Source Book [7].
-In [7] nearly all material not otherwise referenced may be followed up upon, as may much other material, both serious and fanciful.
-More recent unsubstantiated assertions are covered in www.carma.newcastle.edu.au/~jb616/piday.pdf.
-Other interesting material is to be found in [18], which includes attractive discussions of topics such as continued fractions and elliptic integrals.
+I shall intersperse this largely chronological account of π 's mathematical status with examples of its ubiquity.
+More details will be found in the selected references at the end of the chapter-especially in $Pi: a \ Source \ Book$ [9].
+In [9] all material not otherwise referenced may be followed up upon, as may much other material, both serious and fanciful.
+Other interesting material is to be found in [21], which includes attractive discussions of topics such as continued fractions and elliptic integrals.

-Fascination with π is evidenced by the many recent popular books, television shows, and movies - even perfume - that have mentioned π .
-In the 1967 Star Trek episode "Wolf in the Fold," Kirk asks Aren't there some mathematical problems that simply can't be solved?
-And Spock 'fries the brains' of a rogue computer by telling it: Compute to the last digit the value of Pi.
-The May 6, 1993 episode of The Simpsons has the character Apu boast I can recite pi to 40,000 places.
-The last digit is one.
+Fascination with π is evidenced by the many recent popular books, television shows, and movies-even perfume-that have mentioned π .
+In the 1967 Star Trek episode "Wolf in the Fold," Kirk asks "Aren't there some mathematical problems that simply can't be solved?"
+And Spock 'fries the brains' of a rogue computer by telling it: "Compute to the last digit the value of Pi."
+(Figure 1 illustrates how much more is now known, see also http://carma.newcastle.edu.au/piwalk.shtml.)
+The May 6, 1993 episode of The Simpsons has the character Apu boast "I can recite pi to 40,000 places.
+The last digit is one."

 In November 1996, MSNBC aired a Thanksgiving Day segment about π , including that scene from Star Trek and interviews with the present author and several other mathematicians at Simon Fraser University.
 The 1997 movie Contact, starring Jodie Foster, was based on the 1986 novel by noted astronomer Carl Sagan.
-In the book, the lead character searched for patterns in the digits of π , and after her mysterious experience found sound confirmation in the base-11 expansion of π .
-The 1997 book The Joy of Pi [9] has sold many thousands of copies and continues to sell well.
+In the book, the lead character searched for patterns in the digits of π , and after her mysterious experience found confirmation-that the universe had meaning- in the base-11 expansion of π .
+The 1997 book The Joy of Pi [11] has sold many thousands of copies and continues to sell well.
 The 1998 movie entitled Pi began with decimal digits of π displayed on the screen.
 And in the 2003 movie Matrix Reloaded, the Key Maker warns that a door will be accessible for exactly 314 seconds, a number that Time speculated was a reference to π .